SquareBracketAssociates/Booklet-PharoGraphs/Chapters/chapter9/chapter9.md

 Another goal for optimal matching is stability, based on mutual preferences between two groups such as men and women or students and colleges.

 Our library implements the classical Gale-Shapely algorithm that solves the important Stable Matching Problem (aka Stable Marriage Problem).
-To simplify, the problem considers two groups A and B of equal size n, modelled as a complete **bipartite** graph.
+To simplify, the problem considers two contender groups A and B of equal size n, modelled as a complete **bipartite** graph.
 Each group member has defined a strict preference ordering over all the members of the other group.
 A resulting matching would contain n edges, each one relating a different pair.